Azure/AzureStack-QuickStart-Templates/101-vmss-windows-vm/README.md

 ======================

 vmssName must be 3-10 characters in length.
 It should also be globally unique across all of AzureStack.
-If it isn't globally unique, it is possible that this template will still deploy properly, but we don't recommend relying on this pseudo-probabilistic behavior. instanceCount must be 20 or less.
+If it isn't globally unique, it is possible that this template will still deploy properly, but we don't recommend relying on this pseudo-probabilistic behavior.
+InstanceCount must be 20 or less.
 VM Scale Set supports upto 100 VMs and one should add more storage accounts to support this number.